Post

 os.chdir(initial_wd)

-How to Use Python Scripts
+How to Use the Python Script

 1